• Skip to primary navigation

 How should I store fresh tamarillo?

-The skin is fairly thick, if it's ripe, you can eat.
-I do not recommend it.
-It's tough, and slightly bitter.
+The skin is fairly thick, but if it’s ripe, you can eat it.
+However, I don’t really recommend eating it as it can be tough and slightly bitter.

 🥗 What kinds of recipes can I use tamarillo in?